 Try the Quick Career Decision Maker

-While choosing a major/career can be difficult, the more effort you put into the decison making process, the more easily you will be able to trust that you are making an informed decision that you will be comfortable with.
-Review the essential decision making steps below:
+While choosing a major/career can be difficult, the more effort you put into the decision making process, the more easily you will be able to trust that you are making an informed decision that you will be comfortable with.
+Follow the decision making steps below: